ef4/pdfkit-www/README.md

 Javascript application.

-* Built on top of [pdfkit](https://github.com/devongovett/pdfkit), a nice library that does pdf generation under Node.js.
+* Built on top of [pdfkit](https://github.com/devongovett/pdfkit), a nice CoffeeScript library that does pdf generation under Node.js.
 We repackage and extend it for use in the browser.

 * Relies on data URIs, sorry IE.